MusabTalhaCakin/ROS2_data_flow_scheduler/README.md

-# Centralized Data Flow Scheduler
+# ROS2 Data Flow Scheduler

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

-The Centralized Data Flow Scheduler is a research project that aims to enhance the coordination capabilities of ROS2, a widely adopted robotic framework.
-By enabling cross-process coordination, the project addresses the need for scalable and flexible coordination of executables across multiple ROS2 nodes.
+This project was conducted as a master's thesis in collaboration with TTTech Auto AG.
+The research project aims to enhance the coordination capabilities of ROS2, a widely adopted robotic framework.
+By enabling cross-process coordination, the project addresses the need for scalable and flexible coordination of executables across multiple ROS2 nodes

 ## Concept
-The Centralized Data Flow Scheduler employs an innovative concept to enable efficient cross-process coordination within the ROS2 framework.
-At the core of this concept is a central control system responsible for managing and coordinating activities across multiple ROS2 nodes.
-This control system establishes Inter-Process Communication (IPC) socket connections, enabling the exchange of execution orders and seamless data flow between nodes.
+The Data Flow Scheduler employs an innovative concept to enable efficient cross-process coordination within the ROS2 framework.
+At its core, this concept utilizes a control system responsible for managing and coordinating the execution of callbacks across multiple ROS2 nodes.
+The system establishes Inter-Process socket Communication (IPC), facilitating the exchange of execution orders and ensuring seamless data flow between nodes.

 ## Installation